camgunz/pysylva/doc/src/strings.md

 # Strings

+Strings are arrays of bytes that represent a text encoding, configurable at runtime (defaults to UTF-8).

 [TODO] Figure out how to reconcile format strings being super useful, but also
        requiring allocation and therefore being `string`s.